MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 # Supplemental Activities

 There is no organization that is more quintessential to provide help than the Red Cross.
 And of course, this famous organization has a museum.
-Located in Geneva, the <a href="https://www.redcrossmuseum.ch/" rel="nofollow">Red Cross Museum</a> it is interactive and tells the history and shows artifacts.  https://www.redcrossmuseum.ch/exhibitions/fragile-balance/
+Located in Geneva, the <a href="https://www.redcrossmuseum.ch/" rel="nofollow">Red Cross Museum</a> is interactive and tells the history of the organization and shows artifacts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwODYwMjA0MCw5ODE5MDg1NzAsMTYyMz
-I4MDU1MiwtMzA3MTgxOTQ0LDcxNDYwNzAyMSwzMDQ0MzYxMjhd
-fQ==
+eyJoaXN0b3J5IjpbLTk4MzAzMDEwLDk4MTkwODU3MCwxNjIzMj
+gwNTUyLC0zMDcxODE5NDQsNzE0NjA3MDIxLDMwNDQzNjEyOF19

 -->